Four-Jacks/anime-social-network/README.md

 ## Youwu.life

-A web based social network made for those who desire a place to keep track of the anime they love and to explore the anime that friends love in one place.
+A web based social network made for those who desire a place to showcase, keep track of the anime they love and to explore the anime that friends love in one place.
 It gives the user the ability to create a custom user profile and add anime from a large database that should contain the anime of their choosing as well as a friends profile to keep up with what they